rotti/grava/README.md

 =============================

 Grava uses the [Strava API](https://strava.github.io/api/) to collect your personal activities.
 The activities are written inside a database and can be analysed afterwards.
 The used database [InfluxDB](https://www.influxdata.com/) is a time series database.
 [Grafana](http://grafana.org/) is used for visualizing and analysing the metrics of the activities.
+The Tool is written in Python.

 ## Featureset